elfaidi-ghassen/Prepa-Guide/README.md

 The class is very theoretical, and exams will ask you write a lot of definitions...
 Make sure to study older exams, some questions repeat.

+important, at first you can't copy/paste between VirtualBox and Windows, but you can change that in the settings, [watch this video](https://www.youtube.com/watch?v=DC5NngsIhcw)

 I enjoyed more the practical side of it: (Linux and Command Line) But to be honest, **it won't really affect your grades at all**, so you have to decide if it's worth your time:
 - I recommend this [Command Line Playlist](https://youtube.com/playlist?list=PLDoPjvoNmBAxzNO8ixW83Sf8FnLy_MkUT&si=UUZndbvL_74fhc6t)